 Designing Your World Around Your Customers’ Experiences

 Learning how to be more customer-centric sure sounds good.
-But if you’re an established company with siloed data, lack of customer knowledge, and a rewards structure that prioritizes generating revenue over meeting the needs of your customers, then you have some work to do.
+But if you’re an established company with siloed data, lack of customer knowledge and a VoC Program, and a rewards structure that prioritizes generating revenue over meeting the needs of your customers, then you have some work to do.

 The list of potential opportunities to improve is a long one; this one isn’t.
 That’s because it’s meant to get you thinking and developing your own solutions specific to your organization.